A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: The Poisson Sigma Model

+Therefore, the dimensional reduction of the CS theory, not only reproduces a BF theory in the 2d bulk $\Sigma$, but also gives a boundary term.
+In order to also recover the dynamical boundary theory, a boundary term must be added to the 3d action, so that its dimensional reduction, together with the boundary term in \eqref{CSBF2}, leads exactly to the $\mathfrak{so}(2,2)$-PSM with the boundary Casimir.

+The full theory whose dimensional reduction leads to the two-dimensional $\mathfrak{so}(2,2)$-PSM model is a CS theory with the WZW boundary term as in \cite{Carlipso22}.
+We further refer to \cite{SchwarzOrigin} for details.
+As explained in \cite{Carlipso22}, the 3d theory has a clear interpretation in terms of BTZ black hole geometry, compatible with the near horizon physics description of JT gravity.
+The connection between dimensionally reduced AdS$_3$ theories and extremal black holes has been also explored in \cite{Verlinde}.

-\section{The $\mathfrak{so}(2,2)$ Poisson Sigma Model}
+\section{The \texorpdfstring{$\mathfrak{so}(2,2)$}{} Poisson Sigma Model}

-As anticipated in the introduction, our goal is to define a generalized version of JT gravity from a topological gauge theory with a symmetry group containing $SL(2,\mathbb{R})$.
-To this aim, we focus on the minimal nontrivial case consisting of a $\mathfrak{so}(2,2)$-Poisson sigma model over a two-dimensional manifold $\Sigma = \mathbb{R}\times S^{1}$.
-In this section, we show how isolating the gravitational $\mathfrak{sl}(2,\mathbb{R})$ sector in the case of $\mathfrak{so}(2,2)$ naturally singles out the dynamics of the residual degrees of freedom, which result in non-abelian gauge fields minimally coupled with gravity.
-We study the boundary dynamics of the $\mathfrak{so}(2,2)$-Poisson sigma model, looking for consistent generalizations of the Schwarzian action.
+As anticipated in the introduction, our goal is to define a generalized version of JT gravity from a topological gauge theory with a symmetry group containing SL$(2,\mathbb{R})$.
+The dimensional reduction of pure $AdS_3$-CS theory suggests the $\mathfrak{so}(2,2)$-Poisson sigma model over a two-dimensional manifold $\Sigma = \mathbb{R}\times S^{1}$ as natural candidate in this sense.
+In this section, we show how isolating the gravitational $\mathfrak{sl}(2,\mathbb{R})$ sector in the case of $\mathfrak{so}(2,2)$ naturally singles out the dynamics of the residual degrees of freedom, which result in additional non-abelian gauge fields that also become dynamical at the boundary.
 In particular, we show how the boundary dynamics is encoded in the Casimir functions of the full algebra, analogously to the case of the $\mathfrak{sl}(2,\mathbb{R})$-PSM, and it is naturally reduced on the (Diff$(S^1)\ltimes \mathcal{LG})/\operatorname{SL}(2,\R)$ coset space.